m1k1o/neko/README.md

 - `m1k1o/neko:arm-chromium` - for Chromium.
 - `m1k1o/neko:arm-base` - for custom arm based.

-Images are built using github action on every push and on weekly basis to keep all browsers up-to-date,
+Images are built using GitHub actions on every push and on weekly basis to keep all browsers up-to-date,

 ### Networking:
 - If you want to use n.eko in **external** network, you can omit `NEKO_NAT1TO1`.
 It will automatically get your Public IP.
 - If you want to use n.eko in **internal** network, set `NEKO_NAT1TO1` to your local IP address (e.g. `NEKO_NAT1TO1: 192.168.1.20`)-
-- Currenty it is not supported to supply multiple NAT addresses.
+- Currently, it is not supported to supply multiple NAT addresses (see https://github.com/m1k1o/neko/issues/47).

 ### Why so many ports?
 - WebRTC needs UDP ports in order to transfer Audio/Video towards user and Mouse/Keyboard events to the server in real time.
 - If you don't set `NEKO_ICELITE=true`, every user will need 2 UDP ports.
 - If you set `NEKO_ICELITE=true`, every user will need only 1 UDP port.
 It is **recommended** to use *ice-lite*.
-- Do not forget, they are **UDP** ports, that configuraion must be correct in your firewall/router/docker.
+- Do not forget, they are **UDP** ports, that configuration must be correct in your firewall/router/docker.
 - You can freely limit number of UDP ports.
-But you can't map them to diferent ports.
+But you can't map them to different ports.
-  - This **WONT** work: `32000-32100:52000-52100/udp`
+  - This **WON'T** work: `32000-32100:52000-52100/udp`
 - You can change API port (8080).
   - This **WILL** work: `3000:8080`